Yahoo Japan plans tender offer for retailer Zozo at $3.7B

-TOKYO (AP) — Yahoo Japan Corp. says it will put up a tender offer, estimated at 400 billion yen ($3.7 billion), for Zozo Inc., a Japanese online retailer started by a celebrity tycoon.
+TOKYO (AP) — Yahoo Japan Corp. is putting up a tender offer, estimated at 400 billion yen ($3.7 billion), for Zozo Inc., a Japanese online retailer started by a celebrity tycoon.

 Yahoo Japan announced the plan Thursday, which includes a business alliance with Zozo.